Pipedrive CRM at a Glance

 - Essential and Advanced allow 1 dashboard, while Professional and Enterprise allow unlimited dashboards.

 - All plans have access to customer service support.
-Essential, Advanced, and Professional get chat support and Enterprise has access to support via phone.
+Essential, Advanced, Professional, and Power plans get chat support and Enterprise has access to support via phone.

 - 100 workflow automation actions for Enterprise plan and 60 for the Professional plan